WHO ARE WE?

 have debuted a new electric superbike."

-"The design for Aurora, an electric superbike with a top speed of 160 mph,
+"The design for Frontier, an electric superbike with a top speed of 160 mph,

 has been unveiled by a group of students at Warwick University."